nhauvipp/FinalProjectCMSC335/README.md

 to display all students based on group and remove all students application from the database.
 Lastly, user can enter a location to display the weather forecast so the school can make all the necessary preparation before the trip.
-Running the application by start the server with "node schoolTripServer.js PORT_NUMBER HERE"
+Run "npm i" to install all the necessary dependencies Running the application by start the server with "node schoolTripServer.js PORT_NUMBER HERE"

 3. API Links: Aeris Weather API (https://rapidapi.com/aerisweather-aerisweather/api/aerisweather1/)